 I feel honored and privileged today to be assisting Multiply Vineyard in helping to create pathways for women to lead and co-pastor churches!
 I would never have dreamed that God would have me here but here I am.
 My prayer is that God would continue to guide us as we encourage and support women who are called to lead in the Vineyard.
 We pray they would be able to operate in the freedom of who God has made them to be, and in doing so, that many people would be brought into His kingdom.
 I pray that God will use my story and help other women discover and experience an invitation into healthy leadership.

-Lissa is a church planter at heart and is passionate about helping individuals fulfill their calling.
-She is from Elkhart, Indiana, but has lived in Phoenix, Arizona since moving west with a church planting team 23 years ago.
+Lissa is a church planter at heart and is passionate about helping individuals fulfill their calling while equipping them to be who Jesus has created them to be.
+She is from Elkhart, Indiana, but has lived in Phoenix, Arizona since moving west with a church planting team 26 years ago.
 She is a graduate of Taylor and Regent University.
 Currently, she serves as a pastor on staff at Vineyard Gilbert and is a champion for women in leadership for the Vineyard Southwest Region and Multiply Vineyard.
-She has also worked as a hospice chaplain for nearly five years.
-Lissa has been married to David for 28 years and has three children, Jordan, Joelle, Joy, and a son-in-law, Matthew and one grandson, Truett.
+She has also worked as a hospice chaplain for over seven years.
+Lissa has been married to David for 31 years and has three children, Jordan, Joy and Joelle who are all married and blessed their family with wonderful sons in love and one daughter in love.
+She is now a proud nana of two with another on the way.